What is a Feature Store?

 What is a Feature in ML?

-Machine learning (ML) models learn to make predictions based on past examples.
-For the vast majority of use cases, the data used by ML models can be visualized as a table where rows are examples and columns are attributes describing those examples.
-A feature is an attribute used to describe each example.
 ML models are effective because they learn to generate predictions for new examples; this process is called inference.
 The examples used during the learning process are commonly referred to as training data.
 In a process known as feature engineering, data scientists apply transformations to raw data to create features suitable for ML models to consume.

 A sample data set used to illustrate a feature within an ML model